CodePartnersMD/MD301-guide/curriculum/04-RWD-RegEx/LAB.md

   - In the About Me section, add your personal pitch and banner photo.
 - Add you own color scheme and Google fonts.
 - Change the content and images to reflect your personal preferences.
 If you are using online images, make sure they are licensed for free, commercial use.
 For example, [Unsplash](https://unsplash.com/) has a nice variety of free images.
+- Update the list of social media icons with your links using icons for your favorite social media sites from IcoMoon or Font Awesome